-5.9 Modified Courses of Study
+6.6.3 Modified Course of Study

-A Modified Course of Study (MCOS) is a credit-bearing, individualized study plan for students who require an alternative educational pathway for reasons such as mandated board preparation, required remediation, illness, leaves of absence, or withdrawals.
-The Modified Course of Study will be individually designed based upon the student's performance and needs by the respective Associate Dean and approved by the APPS Committee.
-Students in a Modified Course of Study must agree to, and comply with, the conditions and schedule of the Modified Course of Study.
+A Modified Course of Study (MCOS) is a credit-bearing, individualized study plan for students who require an alternative educational pathway for reasons such as mandated board preparation, required remediation, illness, leave of absence, or withdrawal.
+The MCOS will be individually designed based upon the student's performance and needs by the respective Associate Dean and approved by the APPS Committee.
+Students in a MCOS must agree to, and comply with, the conditions and schedule of the MCOS.
 Students not following the MCOS may be placed on Suspension (ineligible for financial aid and not considered an active student) at any time.

-During clinical rotations, students following a Modified Course of Study should be aware that they must complete all program requirements to graduate, enter ERAS (Electronic Residency Application Service) and participate in the Match.
+During clinical rotations, students following a MCOS should be aware that they must complete all program requirements to graduate, enter ERAS (Electronic Residency Application Service) and participate in the Match.
 Students who fail COMLEX Level 2-PE or COMLEX Level 2-CE after the Match may lose their matched position.
 In addition, students who fail to meet their graduation requirements in adequate time to start their residency program may also lose their matched position.
 These decisions are made by the Residency Program Director or Director of Medical Education at the respective hospital.

-A student in a Modified Course of Study who does not adhere to the requirements and parameters of the MCOS, including but not limited to, not following directions of an assigned program such as Boards Boot Camp or the PASS Program, may be placed on Suspension.
+A student in a MCOS who does not adhere to the requirements and parameters of the MCOS, including but not limited to, not following directions of an assigned program such as Boards Boot Camp or the PASS Program, may be referred to the APPS Committee for further action and may be placed on Suspension.

-5.10 Academic Performance, Promotion and Standards (APPS) Committee
+6.7 Academic Performance, Promotion and Standards (APPS) Committee